tinitiate/python-assignments/README.md

 3. Swap values in string variables
 4. From emailid get the domain name
 5. Data Structure (Parts and Suppliers)
-    a.
-No LOOPs No Conditional tasks
+    * No LOOPs No Conditional tasks
-    b.
-LOOPs and Conditional tasks
+    * LOOPs and Conditional tasks
 6. Functions Greatest, Least, Get all even, Get all Odd in descending order
 7. Print all Day Names of last 20 leap years 29th feb
 8. In the given three timezones Print the timezone where sun rises first
 9. Using multithreading count billion numbers faster than, single thread
 10. OOP Build DS from DB, JSON files, Webservices
-    a.
-Create a caller
+    * Create a caller
-        i.
-Constructor, file-handler/connection
+        * Constructor, file-handler/connection
-        ii.
-Stateful addition of data
+        * Stateful addition of data
-        iii.Create functions to answer questions
+        * Create functions to answer questions

 ## Projects